 The requirements for running an Orbix Java client applet are slightly more complex than those for an application.
-To display a Java applet, you should reference the applet class in a HTML file using the HTML <application to the load this file into an applet viewer or a Java-enabled web browser.
+To display a Java applet, you should reference the applet class in a HTML file using the HTML APPLET> tag, and then load this file into an applet viewer or a Java-enabled web browser.
 The runtime requirements for the applet depend on whether it is loaded directly from a HTML file or downloaded from a web server.